Skip to main content

 To learn about using the main editor, see the editing articles.

-2. Select Save to save the image as a design in the Space and also as an image file on your device.
+4. Select Export to save your design as an image file on your device.

 Tip: To use your virtual model design with a template, export the design as an image file.
 Then select New design and import the image file.
 When the image has imported, select a template from the list.
 Photoroom opens your design in the editor with the template applied.
 You can use the editing features to make further changes if needed.